AirJunda/2019ling131a_project/README.md

 # Spam SMS Message Classification: A Naïve Bayes Approach

 This is the repository for the final project of course LING131A for 2019Fall.
-Group member: Junda Li and Tongkai Zhang
+Group member: Junda Li and Tongkai Zhang(tongkaizhang@brandeis.edu)

 This project is about applying Naive bayes method in classification of Spam SMS messages.